Suppiah Sharvananda: Early life

 Sharvanda was born on 22 February 1923 in Kayts, Jaffna District.
 He attended St. Anthony's English School in Kayts before transferring to Jaffna Hindu College at Grade 6.
 After completing his secondary education he studied at Colombo Law College, qualifying as a lawyer in 1946.
-During his time at the Law College he also obtained a BA degree from the University of London.
+During his time at the law college he also obtained a BA degree from the University of London.

 Legal career

 As a lawyer Sharvanda worked on civil cases and served under such eminent lawyers as Dr. H. W. Thambiah QC, S. J. V. Chelvanayakam QC, and H. V. Perera QC.
 He was appointed as a judge of the Supreme Court of Sri Lanka in 1974.
 In 1984 he succeeded Neville Samarakoon as Chief Justice, the first Tamil to hold that position.
-He made a number of landmark judgments during his Supreme Court tenure, including the 13th Amendment to the constitution.
+He delivered a number of landmark judgments during his Supreme Court tenure, including the 13th Amendment to the constitution.
 He retired from the Supreme Court in 1988.